 Four months after arriving in L.A., Jerry signed with a talent manager and three weeks later booked his first two auditions that landed him leading roles in both films, in the same week.
 In his first film, "The Master”, (directed by Hong Kong legend, Tsui Hark) Jerry played the role of Jet Li’s nemesis.
-In the next four years, he booked seven of ten action films that called for him to do most of his own stunts, as well as the lead role.
+In the next four years, he booked seven of ten action films that called for him to do most of his stunts, as well as the lead role.

-In 1995 Jerry's film career took a turn out of the B action genre and into A List films.
+In 1995, Jerry's film career took a turn out of the B action genre and into A List films.
 A friend notified him that they were casting roles for the film "Heat" directed by Michael Mann.
-Jerry took matters into his own hands, phoned casting at Warner Brothers and got an audition with veteran casting director, Bonnie Timmerman.
+Jerry took matters into his hands, phoned casting at Warner Brothers and got an audition with veteran casting director, Bonnie Timmerman.
 He nailed the audition, met with Michael Mann and days later he received a personal phone call from Timmerman informing him that he'd booked the role of Detective Schwartz, playing along side Al Pacino.

 Jerry married actress, author and artist Ami Dolenz on August 10th, 2002.
 Ami is the daughter of Micky Dolenz (Monkees) and Sam Juste (Britain's "Top of the Pops").

-He has dual citizenship in Canada and the U.S. where he continues working as an Actor, Stuntman and Motivational Youth Speaker.
+He has dual citizenship in Canada and the U.S. where he continues working as an Actor, Stuntman and Youth Motivational Speaker.